lalit104/Network_sniffer/README.md

 # Basic Network Sniffer

-Basic Network Sniffer is a Python 3.11+ mini project built with Scapy to capture live network packets, analyze them in real time, and export results to CSV and PCAP files.
+Basic Network Sniffer is a Python 3.11+ project built with Scapy to capture live network packets, analyze them in real time, and export results to CSV and PCAP files.
 It is designed as a clean cybersecurity lab project with a modular codebase and terminal-friendly output.

 ## Project Description